 Since I'm as passionate as it gets about my flexibility training, it's not uncommon for me to end up having conversations about it with pretty much everyone I cross paths with.
 People from all walks of life.
-From athletes to engineers, to baristas and neighbors.
-And not to my surprise, what i'm told the most from them is something along the lines of "I reallyyyy need to start stretching".
-Does this sounds familiar? 😅
+From athletes to engineers to baristas and neighbors.
+And not to my surprise, what I'm told the most from them is something along the lines of "I reallyyyy need to start stretching".
+Does this sound familiar? 😅

 While it's absolutely possible to improve your flexibility by stretching after strength training or while watching your favorite shows, the problem is that most people are typically fatigued, famished, and ready for a nap by this point.

-In order to see long lasting and significant improvements to flexibility, it takes honest, disciplined, and intentional training.
+In order to see long-lasting and significant improvements in flexibility, it takes honest, disciplined, and intentional training.
 The challenge is that a majority of us:

 - Don't have time to have standalone flexibility sessions every week.

 - Are not willing to cut out entire strength training sessions to work on our flexibility, we've got guns to prepare for the gun show ;)

 - Are not necessarily interested in training flexibility for hours at a time.

 So what's the solution?
 We inject flexibility work directly into our strength training sessions without increasing our total training time and without sacrificing our strength gains!
 It sounds great in theory, but the problem is that there aren't enough guidelines or knowledge on how to do this.
 My aim here is to provide a few.

 Why Combining Flexibility and Strength Training In the Same Session Works

 Firstly, we need to look at strength and flexibility through the same lens.
 They are one and the same.
 Keep this in mind.